jcdterry/TCL_DrosMCT/README.md

 Feel free to use these code and data as you wish, but please do cite the paper or preprint (https://doi.org/10.1101/2020.08.27.270389).
 Any questions regarding the code or data here should be directed to Chris Terry.

-Note that this is 'version 2' of the repository, made public in February 2021 to accompany a revised preprint.
-Code relating to the original preprint (published August 2020) is accessible by reverting commits.
+Note that this is 'version 3' of the repository, made public in April 2021 to accompany a journal minor-revision.
+Earlier code relating to the original preprints is accessible by reverting commits.

 ## Version information: